arYonefO/hunter/README.md

 -Maintain geospatial accuracy to 90% that a point falls within 500 yards of it's actual location (Very difficult to verify and very dependent on externalities)

 Priority:
+By Wednesday:
+-Get a copy running on Heroku with all the records collected to date.
+-IE, Learn how to grab a postgres data_dump and upload it to Heroku

 -Research and read up on D3
 -Mockup for the display
-By Wednesday:
--Get a copy running on Heroku with all the records collected to date.
--IE, Learn how to grab a postgres data_dump and upload it to Heroku -Get the prox rake task back up from the git history...I will need it to sort out -Look at Google Map API to see if I can get the zooming range to expand -See if I can do my proxing via :yandex (check Geocoder gem)
+-Get the prox rake task back up from the git history...I will need it to sort out -See if I can do my proxing via :yandex (check Geocoder gem) -Look at Google maps API to better understand it

 Done:
 -Add spork and factorygirl to facilitate testing